kylebittinger/metagenomics-workshop/install-sunbeam.md

 # Installing the Sunbeam metagenomics pipeline

 In this post, we'll install and test the Sunbeam metagenomics pipeline on a Google Cloud instance.
+Here, I assume that you've been able to follow Dan's instructions in part 1 to launch a new instance and connect via SSH.

 ## Launch the instance

-Follow Dan's instructions in part 1 to launch a new instance and connect via SSH.

 After launching, we need to install some system programs on the computer.
 For this, we'll use the `apt-get` utility provided with the